kubos/kubos/docs/services/file.rst

 capable of transferring UDP packets.
 This could be established using the :doc:`communication service <communication>` or a standard network connection.

-Currently both the file service and file client are implement in Lua, so refer to the :doc:`Lua SDK doc <../sdk-docs/sdk-lua>` for more detailed Lua instructions.
+Currently both the file service and file client are implemented in Lua, so refer to the :doc:`Lua SDK doc <../sdk-docs/sdk-lua>` for more detailed Lua instructions.

 Running The Service From KubOS
 ------------------------------